vsoch/vsoch.github.io/_posts/2018/2018-12-20-image-definition.md

 define and index these data structures!
 That alone would be huge incentive for others to add the metadata to their Github repos and other webby places).

-To make it easy for you to extract ImageDefinitions and Datasets for your software and respositories, I've created a repository of [extractors](https://github.com/openschemas/extractors).
+To make it easy for you to extract ImageDefinitions and Datasets for your software and repositories, I've created a repository of [extractors](https://github.com/openschemas/extractors).
 Each subfolder there will extract a schema.org entity of a particular type, and create a static html file (or a json structure) to describe your dataset or Dockerfile.
 [Here is a random example](https://openschemas.github.io/dockerfiles/data/b/b1015223/creating-a-simple-web-app/ImageDefinition.html) from the GIthub pages for that repository for a container Dockerfile